6 Tips for Feeding Wild Turkeys with Your Garden

 Feeding Wild Turkeys the Natural Way

 - Plant Native Oaks: Acorns are a key food source for wild turkeys.
 By planting native oaks, like red oak, chestnut oak and black oak, you’ll supply them with plenty of acorns to eat.
 Turkeys eat acorns in fall and winter and in many oak forests you can even notice a V-shaped scratching in the leaf litter (a sure sign of wild turkeys).
-Many other wildlife species rely on acorns as a food source too, so you’ll be feeding more than just turkeys when you plant native oaks.
+Many other wildlife species rely on acorns as a food source, and oak trees are also important caterpillar host plants and nesting areas for birds, so you’ll be helping out more than just turkeys when you plant native oaks.

 - Plant Other Nut and Berry-Producing Plants: In addition to oak acorns, other staples of the wild turkey diet include beech nuts, pecans, hickory nuts, crabapples, and hackberries.
 By planting native nut and berry-producing plants you’ll provide turkeys with the natural foods they’ve consumed for thousands of years.
 Other planting suggestions include black cherry trees, blueberries, wild grapes and dogwood.
-They’ll consume cacti fruits in arid areas.
-They will even consume poison ivy berries (along with dozens of other bird species).
+Wild turkeys consume cacti fruits in arid areas and like many species of wildlife, will even consume poison ivy berries too.

 - Offer Seeds and Browse: Turkeys browse on plant buds and shoots in the early spring and feed off fern fronds, club mosses, and weeds such as burdock, especially when there is a lot of snow cover and other foods are hard to find.
 Grasses, sedges and many wildflowers provide wild turkeys with seeds to eat.
 We don’t encourage attracting turkeys with birdseed from feeders, mostly because artificially feeding turkeys causes them to lose their natural fear of people*.